-Have you been thinking about starting a podcast but feel so overwhelmed by everything that comes along with it?
-Stress no more my friend, in this episode I’ve got my favorite podcast expert, and friend, Jeanette Tapley on to share with you everything you need to know before hitting record!
+Have you found yourself overwhelmed with everything you need to know about starting a podcast?
+Stress no more my friend, in this episode I’ve got my favorite podcast expert, and friend, Jeanette Tapley on to share with you all the things you need to know before hitting record!

 This one is HUGE.
 Knowing who you’re wanting to serve with your podcast and why you’re wanting to serve them is paramount when you’re starting out.
 If people don’t know that your podcast is for them or why it’s for them, they’re more than likely not going to tune in.
 While most of us want to serve everyone, if you’re not serving with the idea of one specific person in mind, you not actually able to serve anyone.
 Get crystal clear on who your show is for and what they’re going to get out of it.

 There are so many ways of doing this.
 I’ve seen just solo shows, just interviews, a combination of both, even a combination of both within one episode.
 Whatever you’re wanting to do, pick a game plan and map out what this will look like.
 If it’s interview style, what type of questions are you going to ask?
 Are you going to have an outline or just hit record and start chatting.
 There’s no wrong choice here, the key is just to prepare ahead of time what you want the end result to be.

 Something podcasters get asked a lot is “What mic do you use?
 How do you record?
 What do you use to schedule interviews?”
 Here’s the low down on what we both use for each of our shows:

 The power is in the prep.
 The biggest tip when it comes to interviewing is be prepared.
 Have a really good idea of who you’re talking to before you jump on the interview.
 The more you know about them, the better the questions are that you can ask.
 Do your social media stalking, check out their website.